mebo4/EOSC454_project/README.md

 SimPEG for inversion modeling.
 Python for data processing and visualization.
 Data Sets:
 Airborne magnetic survey data from Natural Resources Canada (NRCAN).
-Study Region: A Fault system in British Columbia, such as the Rocky Mountain Trench or the Fraser River Fault Zone.
+Study Region: A Fault system in British Columbia, such as the Fraser River Fault Zone.

 ### Goals: